caseyishere/project2/README.md

 Kern country had the highest increase in dual-eligible enrollments.
 With an increase in employed individuals, an increase in dual enrollments occur.

-To look at my visuals in Tableau please go to link : https://public.tableau.com/app/profile/casey.lemos/viz/MedicalandMedicaidDifferences/MedicalandMedicaidDifferences
+To look at my visuals in Tableau click on this link : https://public.tableau.com/app/profile/casey.lemos/viz/MedicalandMedicaidDifferences/MedicalandMedicaidDifferences